mnl359/workshop-terraform/README.md

 I assume that you have an AWS account and that you know the basis administration and configuration.
 I also assume your workstation is configured with AWS CLI and that you have created an IAM account (user) with full administration permisions to test the instructions described here.

-The instructions described here are based on macOS operating system, but I think they are the same in Linux with some minor changes.
+These instructions are based on macOS operating system, but I think they will be the same in Linux with some minor changes.

 ## Tools and services we need to deploy the application